 of the intermountain west.
 Publicly available information will be used to measure

-human development and economic well-being at the Crow Reservation as it is tied to
+human development and economic well-being at the Blackfeet Reservation as it is tied

 Paul Sturman, Frank Kerins, and Omar Shehryar